fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 ```
 {% include note.html content="A fortran derived type with the attribute `bind(c)` cannot have the `sequence` and `extends` attributes.
 Furthermore it cannot contain any Fortran `pointer` or `allocatable` types." %}

-`parameterized-declaration-list`: is an optional feature.
-If used, then the parameters must be listed in place of [parameterized-definition-statements] and must be either `len` or `kind` parameters or both.
+`parameterized-declaration-list` is an optional feature.
+If used, then the parameters must be listed in place of `[parameterized-definition-statements]` and must be either `len` or `kind` parameters or both.

-Example of a derived type with `parameterized-declaration-list` and with the `attribute: public`:
+Example of a derived type with `parameterized-declaration-list` and with the attribute `public`:
  ```fortran
 module m_matrix
 implicit none